Tropical Medicine & Community Health (2 Week Intensive)

 Clinical Rotations & Public Health Placements

 General Hospital- This secondary level, government-run teaching hospital is the main referral hospital in the coastal region and serves insured and uninsured patients.
 It has capacity for 30 beds.
-CFHI participants have the opportunity to rotate in the emergency department, general surgery, pediatrics, internal medicine, and obstetrics and gynecology.
+CFHI participants have the opportunity to shadow local staff and rotate in the emergency department, general surgery, pediatrics, internal medicine, and obstetrics and gynecology.